boltops-tools/ufo-docs/_docs/features/base-docker-image.md

 Why not use [build args](https://www.jeffgeerling.com/blog/2017/use-arg-dockerfile-dynamic-image-specification)?

-Ufo uses a YAML file, so users will not have to remember to provide the build arg.
+UFO uses a YAML file, so users will not have to remember to provide the build arg.
 It is also easy to update the `.ufo/state/data.yml` with the `ufo docker base` command.